Learning Multi-Aspect Item Palette: A Semantic Tokenization Framework for Generative Recommendation: Proposed Approach:

-\textbf{Cascaded Attention Mask.} Decoder-only large language models typically employ a causal attention mask, ensuring that each token in a sequence can only attend to preceding tokens and itself, but not to future tokens.
-This conventional approach is unsuitable for our scenario where only the outputs of the token block (and subsequently the placeholder block) are permitted to generate the task output.
-Therefore, we introduce a cascaded attention masking scheme that includes both inner-block and inter-block masking.
+\textbf{Hierarchical Attention Masking.} Decoder-only large language models typically employ causal attention masks, which restrict each token to only attend to preceding tokens and itself, excluding future tokens.
+This traditional design does not suit scenarios where \textbf{only} the item palette is allowed to influence task output generation.
+Consequently, we implement a hierarchical attention masking scheme that encompasses both inner-block and inter-block masking.

-As illustrated in the diagonal of Figure~\ref{fig:attention}, \textit{inner-block masking} consistently enforces causal attention to preserve sequential knowledge comprehension.
-Conversely, \textit{inter-block masking} can be configured as either full or empty attention: the content block fully attends to the token block, and the placeholder block fully attends to the task block.
-Attention between other blocks is prohibited and set to empty.
+As depicted in the diagonal of Figure~\ref{fig:attention}, \textit{inner-block masking} maintains causal attention to ensure sequential knowledge retention.
+In contrast, \textit{inter-block masking} permits configurations of either unrestricted or no attention: the content block fully engages with the learnable palette block, while the learned palette block entirely focuses on the task block.
+All other inter-block attentions are disabled.

-\textbf{Post-pretraining.} As depicted in Figure~\ref{fig:tokenizer}, we replicate each item content $m$ times to create $m$ training samples.
-Each sample is tailored to a specific reconstruction or generation task $t_i$.

-We will employ low-rank adaptation (LoRA)~\cite{lora}, a parameter-efficient fine-tuning approach, to train the language model.
-Additionally, we will freeze the pretrained word embeddings while tuning the dense token embeddings and task embeddings.

-To perform the filling operation on the placeholder block, we will conduct \textit{dual forward propagation}: first to capture the output from the token block to fill the placeholder, and then to tune the language model with the next token prediction task: